kleinmann-orm/kleinmann-orm/docs/models.rst

 Primary Keys
 ------------

-In Tortoise ORM we require that a model has a primary key.
+In Kleinmann ORM we require that a model has a primary key.

 That primary key will be accessible through a reserved field ``pk`` which will be an alias of whichever field has been nominated as a primary key.
 That alias field can be used as a field name when doing filtering e.g. ``.filter(pk=...)`` etc…